 4. Employers need to be proactive about health and safety

 Health and safety in the workplace can’t be addressed with a one-size-fits-all solution.
 To reduce risks and keep your employees safe, you need to determine the hazards specific to working alone in your workplace and provide training to employees.
 A workplace hazard assessment can help protect the health and safety of your employees.

 It’s important to be proactive about putting proper health and safety measures in place.
 Wondering where to get started?
 Download our FREE Guide to Protecting Employees Working Alone.
-This guide, compiled by our HR experts, breaks down what you need to know about providing training, identifying hazards, and implementing measures that can help keep your employees safe.
+This guide, compiled by our HR experts, breaks down what you need to know about providing online training, identifying hazards, and implementing measures that can help keep your employees safe.